cdixon/ethereum-org/views/content/agreement.md

 -----------------

-* **You are responsible for your own computer security.** If your machine is compromised you **will** lose your ether, access to any contracts and possibly more.
+* **BLAH are responsible for your own computer security.** If your machine is compromised you **will** lose your ether, access to any contracts and possibly more.

 * **You are responsible for your own actions.** If you mess something up or break any laws while using this software, it's your fault, and your fault only.